-12.1 The Dean of Students or designee may immediately suspend a student on an interim basis prior to a hearing when the Dean of Students or designee has reasonable cause to believe that the student's presence on University premises or at a University-related or registered student organization activity poses a significant risk of substantial harm to the safety or security of any member of the University community or to property, the student may be immediately suspended from all or any portion of University premises, University-related activities or registered student organization activities.
-This temporary suspension will be confirmed in writing and shall remain in effect until the conclusion of a Disciplinary Conference or Hearing Board hearing, without undue delay, in accordance with the Student Disciplinary Rules.
+11.1 The Dean of Students or designee may immediately suspend a student on an interim basis prior to a hearing when the Dean of Students or designee has reasonable cause to believe that the student's presence on University premises or at a University-related or registered student organization activity poses a significant risk to substantial harm to the safety or security of any member of the University community or to property, the student may be immediately suspended from all or any portion of University premises, Universityrelated activities or registered student organization activities.

-12.2 The Hearing Officer will notify the student(s) of the interim suspension by issuing notice of interim suspension.
-This notice will include a statement of the regulation(s) that the student allegedly violated, a specific statement of the facts constituting the alleged violation, and will direct the student(s) to contact the Dean of Students Office to schedule a Procedural Interview with the Hearing Officer within five business days of the notice.
+11.2 The Hearing Officer will notify the student(s) of the interim suspension by issuing a notice of interim suspension.
+This notice will include a statement of the regulation(s) that the student allegedly violated, a specific statement of the facts constituting the alleged violation and will direct the student(s) to contact the Dean of Students Office to submit the Disciplinary Process Choice Form within five business days of the notice.
 The notice will also include a copy of the Student Code of Conduct and/or the web address of the code.
 The notice of interim suspension may be issued initially by the Chief of Police or designee when there is reasonable cause to believe that the student(s) poses an immediate threat to the University community.
-In such cases, the Hearing Officer will subsequently issue notice of interim suspension pursuant to this section.
+In such cases, the Hearing Officer will subsequently issue a notice of interim suspension pursuant to this section.

-12.3 An extension to the requirement to schedule a meeting with the Hearing Officer within a five business day period may be granted by the Hearing Officer for good cause.
+11.3 An extension to the requirement to submit the Disciplinary Process Choice Form to the Hearing Officer within a five-business day period may be granted by the Hearing Officer for good cause.

-12.4 Students who fail to schedule the Procedural Interview within the five business day period outlined in Item 6.1 will be considered to have elected to proceed in the Student
+11.4 Students who fail to submit the Disciplinary Process Choice Form within the fivebusiness day period outlined in Section 6.1 will be considered to have elected to proceed in the Student Disciplinary Procedures with a Disciplinary Conference.

-Disciplinary Procedures with a Disciplinary Conference.
+11.5 If the sanction for a confirmed violation of the Code of Conduct is to suspend or expel the student, the sanction takes effect on the date of the interim suspension.

-12.5 If the sanction for a confirmed violation of the Code of Conduct is to suspend or expel the student, the sanction takes effect from the date of the interim suspension.
-12.6 A student may appeal an interim suspension by submitting a written statement of appeal to the Dean of Students.
+11.6 A student may appeal an interim suspension by submitting a written statement of appeal to the Dean of Students.
 The Dean of Students or designee will consider an appeal of an interim suspension on an expedited basis.
 The interim suspension will remain in effect for the pendency of the appeal.

-13. Interim No Contact Orders
+12. Interim No Contact Orders

 The Dean of Students or designee may immediately issue a no contact order on an interim basis prior to a hearing if it is believed necessary to protect a person's safety and/or preserve a safe environment.
-A no contact order prohibits a student's or a student organization's contact with a specific individual or individuals.
+A no contact order prohibits a student's or registered student organization's contact with a specific individual or individuals.

-14. Withholding of Transcripts, Grades, Diploma, or Degree
+13. Withholding of Transcripts, Grades, Diploma, or Degree

-The Dean of Students or designee may withhold an official transcript, grade, diploma, or degree of a student alleged to have committed a violation of a University of Houston-Clear Lake rule and/or the Prohibited Conduct Section of the Student Code of Conduct.
+The Dean of Students or designee may withhold an official transcript, grade, diploma, or degree of a student alleged to have committed a violation of a University of Houston- Clear Lake rule and/or the Prohibited Conduct Section of the Student Code of Conduct.
 The Dean of Students or designee may take such action pending a Hearing Board hearing or Disciplinary Conference, and/or the exhaustion of the student's appellate rights.
+A student may appeal the withholding of a transcript, grade, diploma, or degree by submitting a written statement of appeal to the Dean of Students.
+The Dean of Students or designee will consider an appeal on an expedited basis.
+The withholding of a transcript, grade, diploma, or degree will remain in effect for the pendency of the appeal.